Facilities & Collections

 The new Music Library building opened in October 1997.
 Total cost, including furnishings and equipment, was $2,979,300.
 It was named for Dr. Howard M. Skinner on May 6, 2005.

 The main floor has 15,000 square feet of floor space, almost all of it patron-accessible.
 Basement storage, mechanical, and archival facilities account for another 3,000 square feet.

 Featured on the north wall of the computer commons is a mosaic mural designed and created by Darrell Anderson, who also designed part of a mosaic inlaid floor at Denver International Airport.

 See a map of the library.

-From the public computer workstations, patrons can access the University of Northern Colorado Libraries' online catalog, The Source, as well as other databases useful to music and general research.
+From the public computer workstations, patrons can access the University of Northern Colorado Libraries' online catalog via the Music Library homepage, as well as other databases useful to music and general research.
 All of the public workstations are also configured to connect to the World Wide Web for research use.

 The library is also equipped with 3 facilities for instruction and study purposes.

 The Media Classroom is available for library instruction as well as sessions of classes in the College of Performing and Visual Arts with special equipment needs.
 Equipment includes a complete sound and video system, an instructor computer workstation, and a projection system capable of displaying images from these units as well as from a transparency/opaque image projector.
 The room also accommodates 50 students, 18 of them at student computer workstations.

 The Media Classroom is also open evenings during the regular semesters and the main summer session as a computer lab for student use.
 Use the following links for more information about Media Classroom hours.

 The McMillen Conference Room also has sound and video equipment, as well as Internet connectivity.
 It seats 14 and is intended for PVA and Music Library-related activities such as seminar sessions, meetings, and student group study.